A Technicolor Ninja is a character, most frequently some manner of costumed adventurer

 - Speedsters also don't count, as any streaks or afterimages are mainly for the benefit of the audience/viewer so they can tell where the character is who can move faster than the human eye can detect.
 Plus, it makes a better looking scene setting.

 - People who can naturally turn invisible are actually opposite the point.
-Technicolor Ninjas can't turn invisible yet the people around them behave as if they are.
+These ninjas can't turn invisible yet the people around them behave as if they are.